lando/lando/docs/help/win-file-upload.md

 ## The Problem

-The `tl;dr` is `php` will incorrectly assume a writable directory mounted by Docker for Windows is in fact not writable.
+The `tl;dr` is `php` will incorrectly assume a writable directory mounted by Docker Desktop is in fact not writable.

 This seems to be caused by a convergence of two factors:

-1. How Docker for Windows uses `SMB` to mount files
+1. How Docker Desktop uses `SMB` to mount files
 2. How the built in php function [`is_writable`](http://php.net/manual/en/function.is-writable.php) behaves

 [This comment](https://github.com/wodby/docker4drupal/issues/29#issuecomment-316055081) while Drupal in flavor is helpful for a deeper dive on things.